Frederick County Real Estate Market Update

 Real Estate Market Trends in Frederick Md

-Average Days on Market (DOM) the time it takes to get a home under contract: 46 days, down 6% from last year (49 days).
-This is a significant reflection of supply and demand in our market…low supply/healthy demand, homes are selling quicker this spring.
+Average Days on Market (DOM) the time it takes to get a home under contract: 34 days, down 27.6% from last year (47 days).
+This is a significant reflection of supply and demand in our market…low supply/healthy demand, homes are selling quicker this summer.

-Number of Homes Under Contract: There were 461 new pending contracts (homes that went under contract) down 9% from last May.
+Number of Homes Under Contract: There were 441 new pending contracts (homes that went under contract) up 4.5% from last July.

-Total Listings in Frederick Md: 973.
+Total Listings in Frederick Md: 1020.
 The inventory is a low number for Frederick County, especially when you consider that roughly 250 – 300 of these listings are new homes and to-be-built homes.
-That really means that there are less than 600 to 650 resale homes.
-We’re in a seller’s market until the inventory increases, with a 2 month absorption rate.
+That really means that there are less than 700 to 750 resale homes.
+We’re in a seller’s market until the inventory increases, with a 1 to 2 month absorption rate.
 The best homes are selling in days.

 For a Visual:

 If demand is strong and inventory is not keeping up with demand, this is a good time to sell!
 You just need to move quickly when you find the house you want.
-Find Out What Your Home is Worth.
+Find Out What Your Home May Be Worth.